 English Curriculum Intent

 Our English strategy follows the 2014 National Curriculum.
 Our primary aim is to increase children’s confidence, enjoyment and ability in reading, writing and communication.
-We ensure that we provide all children with depth, breadth and ambition in their learning – ensuring that our curriculum is well sequenced and building on knowledge and skills gained as children progress through school.
+We ensure that we provide all children with depth, breadth and ambition in their learning by ensuring that our curriculum is well sequenced and builds on knowledge and skills gained as children progress through school.
 We promote a love of reading and writing whereby children want to read and write spontaneously with enjoyment.
 We strive for our children to develop a passion for English to aid them in later life and to enable them to become lifelong learners.

 We aim to teach the skills of writing and a love of writing so that our children: